httpants/weblogic-deploy-tooling/documentation/1.9/content/concepts/archive.md

 The directory where a wallet can be stored for use with Oracle Platform Security Services.
 The file resource name is not specified in the model, and is assumed to be a single ZIP file in the archive at this location.

+#### `wlsdeploy/custom`

+The directory where a user can store files.
+The files will be extracted into wlsdeploy/custom in the domain.

 #### `wlsdeploy/applications`
 The root directory under which applications are stored.
 Applications can be stored in the archive as EAR or WAR files, or expanded under this folder.